aws-samples/sagemaker-ssh-helper/README.md

 ## <a name="remote-interpreter"></a>Remote code execution with PyCharm / VSCode over SSH

+**1. Configure local machine**

-1. On the local machine, make sure that you installed the latest [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and the [AWS Session Manager CLI plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).
+On the local machine, make sure that you installed the latest [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and the [AWS Session Manager CLI plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).
 To do so, perform the automated installation with the [sm-local-configure](sagemaker_ssh_helper/sm-local-configure) script:

 ```shell
 # pip install sagemaker-ssh-helper